 Are there any areas in Dubai that are considered unsafe?

 While Dubai is generally safe, it’s always advisable to exercise caution in any unfamiliar city.
 Avoid walking alone in deserted areas, especially at night.
 Stick to well-lit and populated areas.
-(See Also: Is Tbilisi Safe To Visit Now?
+(See Also: Is it Safe to Visit Nagasaki?
 A Traveler’s Guide)

 Is it safe to drink tap water in Dubai?